Vermiculite: Controversy over health risks

 The vermiculite deposit at the mine in Libby, Montana, was (and is) heavily contaminated with asbestos.
 Numerous people were knowingly exposed to the harmful dust of vermiculite that contained asbestos.
-Unfortunately, the mine had been operating since the 1920s, and environmental and industrial controls were virtually non-existent until the mine was purchased by the W. R. Grace and Company in 1963.
+The mine had been operating since the 1920s, and environmental and industrial controls were virtually non-existent until the mine was purchased by the W. R. Grace and Company in 1963.
 Yet, knowing the human health risks, the mining company still continued to operate there until 1990.
 Consequently, many of the former miners and residents of Libby have been affected and continue to suffer health problems.
 Over 400 people in the town have died from asbestos-related disease due to contamination from vermiculite mining from nearby Zonolite Mountain, where soil samples were found to be loaded with fibrous tremolite (known to be a very hazardous form of asbestos), and countless others there who insulated their homes with Zonolite have succumbed to asbestos-related diseases, most of whom never were employed in environments where asbestos was an issue.

 After a 1999 Seattle Post-Intelligencer story claimed that asbestos-related disease was common in the town, the EPA, in response to political pressure, made cleanup of the site a priority and called Libby the worst case of community-wide exposure to a toxic substance in U.S. history.
 The EPA has spent $120 million in Superfund money on cleanup.
 In October 2006, W. R. Grace and Company tried to appeal the fines ($54.5 million) levied on them from the EPA, but the Supreme Court rejected the appeal.
 The United States government pursued criminal charges against several former executives and managers of the mine for allegedly disregarding and covering up health risks to employees.
 They were also accused of wire fraud, and of obstructing the government's cleanup efforts.
 As of the indictment date, about 1,200 residents of the Libby area had been identified as suffering from some kind of asbestos-related abnormality.
 The case ended in acquittals on May 8, 2009.
 On June 17, 2009, the EPA issued a public health emergency in and near Libby, thereby allowing federal agencies to provide funding for health care, and for removal of contaminated insulation from affected homes.